CASE STUDY - Skyscanner

-With data centre closure on the horizon, the pressure was on for Skyscanner to complete its migration onto AWS.
-DevOpsGroup was enlisted to help accelerate the process.
-Our consultants and engineers worked closely with Skyscanner’s product teams to devise and implement a migration strategy.
-It completed on schedule, avoiding a £5m cost that could have been incurred in data centre contract and hardware renewals.
+We were enlisted to help Skyscanner complete its migration onto Amazon Web Services (AWS) as data centre closure loomed.
+Working closely with Skyscanner’s product teams, we devised and implemented a migration strategy which completed on schedule, avoiding a £5 million cost that could otherwise have been incurred in data centre contract and hardware renewals.

 The online travel industry is highly competitive, and Skyscanner has a demanding global customer base.
 Any downtime caused by IT failure could result in reputational damage and lost revenue.